ZhouMM-jervis/Multi-step-DQN/README.md

 ### Overview
-This repository provides a series codes of dqn algorithms
+This repository provides a series of codes of dqn algorithms

 To be continued ...